0Jumpero/wallpaper-swapper/README.md

 # wallpaper-swapper

 **wallpaper-swapper** is a Python script that dynamically changes your Windows 11 desktop and lock screen wallpapers using wallpapers from Unsplash.
-You can either use an included local database (`wallpapers.json`) or fetch new wallpapers via the Unsplash API.
+You can either use an included local database ([`wallpapers.json`](https://github.com/0Jumpero/wallpaper-swapper/blob/main/wallpapers.json)) or fetch new wallpapers via the Unsplash API.

 ## Download
-- You can download the wallpapers.py script and run it with python
+- You can download the [`wallpapers.py`](https://github.com/0Jumpero/wallpaper-swapper/blob/main/wallpapers.py) script and run it with python
-- You can also download standalone executable in the [releases](https://github.com/0Jumpero/wallpaper-swapper/releases/)
+- You can also download standalone executable from the [Releases](https://github.com/0Jumpero/wallpaper-swapper/releases/)

 ## Features
 - Gets database with 1500 wallpapers from Unsplash.